vapoursynth/vapoursynth/doc/output.rst

     Add headers for the specified format to the output.

-    Unlike the other types, which wrap the single selected output, ``mkv`` writes a Matroska file containing *every* output the script sets, so a script with both video and audio outputs produces one file carrying all of them. ``--outputindex`` is ignored in that case.
+    Unlike the other types, which wrap the single selected output, ``mkv`` writes a Matroska file containing *every* output the script sets by default, so a script with both video and audio outputs produces one file carrying all of them.
+Naming an output with ``--outputindex`` narrows it to just that one.
 See `Matroska output`_ for the formats it accepts.

 ``-t, --timecodes FILE``
     Write timecodes v2 file